ZOO-Project/ZOO-Project/docs/services/howtos.rst

 Java
 ----

-Specifically for the Java support, you may add the following two sections to your ``main.cfg`` file:
+Specifically for the Java support, you may add the following three sections to your ``main.cfg`` file:

 :[java]: